0xInfection/TIDoS-Framework/README.md

 ### Highlights :-

-A main highlights of this framework is:
+The main highlights of this framework is:

-- [x] Basic first release. `a big point to note`
+- [x] Basic first release (but huge).
 - [x] Has 4 main phases, subdivided into __13 sub-phases__ containing total of __73 modules__.
 - [x] Reconnaissance Phase has 26 modules of its own (including active, passive and information disclosure modules).
 - [x] Scanning & Enumeration Phase has got 12 modules (including port scans, WAF analysis, etc)